magomimmo/modern-cljs/doc/tutorial-10.md

 can't cast a `String` to a `Number`.

-It should be now clear why we added `cljs.reader` namespace to `modern-cljs.shopping` namespace declaration for refering to `read-string` function.
+It should be now clear why we added `cljs.reader` namespace to `modern-cljs.shopping` namespace declaration for refering to the CLJS `read-string` function.

 ### The remote callback